 Many of the upshots we discuss when we talk about the benefits of cycling are exercise related.
 Reckon it might be easier to just go for a run?
 Well, running is weight bearing and therefore injury rates are higher.
 Cycling, by contrast to running, is not weight bearing.
 When scientists compared groups of exercisers, long distance runners and cyclists, they found the runners suffered 133-144 per cent more muscle damage and 256 per cent more inflammation.
 Whilst cycling is less likely to result in an overuse injury, they can still crop up.
 A professional bike fit is a good idea skimping here is a false economy if you end up spending more cash on physio.

-The lack of weight bearing also means that cycling does not do as much to increase bone density as other sports so it’s a good idea to add a little strength training in to your programme
+The lack of weight bearing also means that cycling does not do as much to increase bone density as other sports so it’s a good idea to add a little strength training in to your programme9) Can save time

 As a mode of transport, cycling replaces sedentary (sitting) time spent driving motor vehicles or using trams, trains or buses with healthy exercise.